pedrolemos4/LAPR2/docs/UC6 - Check performance indicators/UC6_CheckPerformanceIndicators.md

 ### Brief Format

 The administrator begins to analyze the statistics describing the performance of all freelancers.
-The system presents the statistics and the probability that the sample mean is higher than 3 hours and asks for confirmation.
+The system aks for one option (see the statistics of one freelancer or of all freelancers).
+The administrator chooses one option.
+The system calculates and presents the statistics describing the performance of the freelancer and asks for confirmation.
 The administrator confirms.
 The system informs the administrator of the success of the operation.

 ### SSD
 ![UC6_SSD.svg](UC6_SSD.svg)